 Donor Engagement Specialist, firstname.lastname@example.org

 Matthew Engelhardt is a Chicago native who got his B.A. from the Valparaiso University and a Master's in History from the University of Kentucky.
 Matt has worked in housing and residence life, fraternities, sororities, admissions, and with development & alumni relations.
 Most recently, he worked for the Carey Business School at Johns Hopkins University in Baltimore, Maryland, where he stewarded donor gifts, coordinated endowments, and led the operations of the development & alumni relations office.
 Matt couldn't be more excited to be a part of FORA and to find more FORA supporters.
 In his free time, he enjoys cooking and volunteering at a local animal shelter, where he walks dogs, cleans kennels, and does pretty much anything that needs to be done.

 Junior HDT Education Officer

-Ashal is an Afghan refugee who left her home country as a toddler and lived in Iran and then Turkey prior to arriving in Chicago at ten years of age.
+Asal is an Afghan refugee who left her home country as a toddler and lived in Iran and then Turkey prior to arriving in Chicago at ten years of age.
 She is a senior at Mather High School and anticipates attending college in 2023.
-Ashal enjoys working at FORA because she is giving back to the community that has helped her thrive.
+Asal enjoys working at FORA because she is giving back to the community that has helped her thrive.
 “At FORA I can learn educationally as well as gain valuable life experiences.
 Supporting children learn quickly through high dose tutoring inspires me to work harder on my own educational goals.”
-Ashal would like to create a world where it is easy to get help for refugees no matter where they are from.
-Ashal believes that many small deeds will create that change.
-Outside of FORA, Ashal enjoys learning the art of photography.
+Asal would like to create a world where it is easy to get help for refugees no matter where they are from.
+Asal believes that many small deeds will create that change.
+Outside of FORA, Asal enjoys learning the art of photography.
 She is currently being mentored by a professional photographer, and spends much of her free time exploring the world through her lens.
-In her down-time, Ashal can be found choreographing dances, listening to a wide variety of music or watching TV dramas.
+In her down-time, Asal can be found choreographing dances, listening to a wide variety of music or watching TV dramas.